Kler Heh: International career

-Kler Heh is eligible to represent Myanmar football team.
+Kler Heh is eligible to represent the Myanmar football team.
 In the summer of 2015 he announced that he would represent Myanmar internationally.
 The Myanmar Football Federation has stated that it is interested in having him play for the national team but that it would be difficult due to Myanmar's strict laws forbidding dual citizenship, in effect meaning that Heh would have to renounce his Thai and British passports to play for the national team.